Surah Mujadila Ultimate Dictionary: Key Arabic Terms Explained

 Classical Exegesis (Tafsir)

 In the final verse of Surah Al-Mujadilah (58:22), this is the divine description of the state of the true “Party of Allah.”
 “Those – He has inscribed faith in their hearts and strengthened them with a spirit from Him.”
 The commentators explain that this is the ultimate reward and the source of their steadfastness.
-Their faith is not a superficial or wavering one; it is a deep, unshakeable conviction that has been “written” or “engraved” upon their hearts by God Himself.
-This divinely-inscribed faith is what makes them firm and unwavering in their allegiance.
+Their faith is not a superficial or wavering one; it is a deep, unshakeable conviction that has been “written” or “engraved” upon their hearts by God Himself as a reward for their sincere allegiance.
+This divinely-inscribed faith is the source of their strength and their inability to love the enemies of God.

 Thematic Context